Diego Forlán

-Diego Martín Forlán Corazo (born 19 May 1979) is a Uruguayan professional football manager and former player who played as a forward.
-Regarded as one of the best forwards of his generation, Forlán is a two-time winner of both the Pichichi Trophy and the European Golden Shoe at club level.
-With the Uruguay national team, he had huge individual success at the 2010 World Cup, finishing as joint top scorer with five goals, including the goal of the tournament, and winning the Golden Ball as the tournament's best player.
+Diego Forlán Corazo (Spanish pronunciation: [ˈdje.ɣo foɾˈlan]; born 19 May 1979) is a Uruguayan football manager and a former player, who played as a forward, and last served as head coach for Uruguayan Segunda División club Club Atlético Atenas.
+Widely regarded as one of the best forwards of his generation, Forlán was praised for his versatility, intelligence, technique, and shooting abilities.
+As of 2024, Forlán is a professional tennis player, having made his ATP debut at the 2024 Uruguay Open.

-Forlán began his career in his native Uruguay as a youth player with Peñarol and Danubio, before joining Argentine club Independiente.
-After rising through their youth team and after a successful four-year spell, he sealed a move to England with Manchester United in 2002.
-His form for United was not as successful as at Independiente, although he won the Premier League in 2002–03 and the FA Cup in 2003–04.
-In the summer of 2004, he moved on to Spanish side Villarreal.
-In his first season in Spanish football, he scored 25 league goals and won the Pichichi Trophy.
-After two more successful seasons with Villarreal, Forlán joined Atlético Madrid, where he once again became the league's top scorer, and became the first player to win the Pichichi Trophy twice since Ronaldo in 1996–97 and 2003–04.
-Forlán scored in Atlético's 2010 Europa League final victory against Fulham.
-In 2011, he joined Inter Milan of Italy before moving to Internacional in 2012.
-After spells in Japan with Cerezo Osaka, back in Uruguay with his boyhood club Peñarol, in India with Mumbai City and in Hong Kong with Kitchee, Forlán retired from professional football in August 2019.
+Forlán started his career in his native Uruguay as a youth player with Peñarol and Danubio, before joining Argentine club Independiente in 1997.
+After rising through their youth team and a successful four-year spell, he sealed a move to England with Manchester United in 2002.
+His form for Manchester United was not as successful as at Independiente, although he won the Premier League in 2002–03 and the FA Cup in 2003–04.
+In the summer of 2004, Forlán moved to Spanish side Villarreal.
+In his first season with the club, he won the Pichichi Trophy and European Golden Shoe with 25 goals.
+After two more successful seasons with Villarreal, during which he won the UEFA Intertoto Cup in 2004 and reached the semi-finals of the UEFA Champions League in 2005–06, Forlán joined Atlético Madrid in 2007 where, in the 2008–09 season, he once again became the league's top scorer, winning both the Pichichi Trophy and European Golden Shoe for the second time with 32 goals, becoming the first player to win the Pichichi Trophy twice since Ronaldo in 1996–97 and 2003–04.
+Forlán also won the UEFA Europa League, of which he scored the decisive goal in the final, and the UEFA Super Cup with Atlético Madrid, both in 2010.
+In 2011, he joined Italian club Inter Milan, before moving to Internacional in Brazil during the 2012 season.
+After spells in Japan with Cerezo Osaka, back in Uruguay with his boyhood club Peñarol, in India with Mumbai City and in Hong Kong with Kitchee, Forlán officially announced his retirement from professional football in August 2019.